AlessandroPerazzetta/virtualbox-backup-script/README.md

-# virtualbox-backup-script
+# VirtualBox Backup Script

-VirtualBox Backup Script
+Export a list or all Virtual Machines as appliance